bin2415/fuzzing_paper/README.md

 - Many papers did not carefully consider the impact of seed choices on algorithmic improvements.
 - Papers varied widely on their choice of target programs.

+# Contributing

+Welcome to contribute!
+Please see instructions [here](./contributing.md).